andyb415/selenium-java/README.md

 # selenium-java
 #
-# Setup your system with the proper OS paths in
+# Setup your system with the proper OS paths to the following files:
 # build.xml, log4j.properties, verify_layout.java, and verify_search.java.
-# Also keep in mind your working directory folder structure
+# Also when setting up an Eclipse project or using ant to build from command line, note the jar file sequence order matters.
+#